Helping Car Accident Victims in NOLA Recover Damages and Obtain Justice

 Common Auto Accidents Questions

 Proving a distracted driving case can be difficult, but you can use many different kinds of evidence to make your case.
 If the other driver was texting or talking on a cell phone, for example, you can obtain telephone records from his service provider that show that the calls or texts were sent at the time of the accident.
-A New Orleans auto accident lawyer can help you to obtain this type of evidence, as well as assist with interviewing witnesses, retaining experts and obtaining police reports.
+A personal injury lawyer with experience handling motor vehicle accidents New Orleans, LA and who is well-versed in state and local insurance laws can help you to obtain this type of evidence, as well as assist with interviewing witnesses, retaining experts and obtaining police reports.

 If you have proof that the other driver caused your injuries due to distracted driving, you may be able to negotiate a fair settlement with the driver’s insurance company.
 The insurer may be willing to pay for your losses without going to court, but be sure to have the settlement paperwork reviewed by your lawyer so you do not accept less compensation than you deserve.
 If you cannot agree to a settlement, a New Orleans car accident lawyer will help you prove your claim in court.